Short answer

 Official

-AEGISKey Privacy Layer White Paper v2.1
+AERKey Privacy Layer White Paper (formerly AEGISKey v2.1)

 blog.aeredium.io